12 Best Shoulder Workouts To Build Strong, Sculpted Delts

 Dumbbell Upright Row

-Bent-Over Dumbbell Upright Row Guide.
-Photo: Aliaksandr Makatserchyk
+Dumbbell Upright Row Guide.
+Video: Aliaksandr Makatserchyk

 1. Hold a pair of dumbbells overhand in front of your thighs.
 Make sure your palms are facing your body.